We Want You to Be a Christian Hedonist!

 - and that the joy of the Lord is their strength (Nehemiah 8:10).

-We will not try to motivate anyone with appeals to mere duty.
-We will tell them that in God’s presence is full and lasting joy (Psalm 16:11) and our only duty is to come to him, seeking this pleasure.
+We do not try to motivate anyone with appeals to mere duty.
+We tell them that in God’s presence is full and lasting joy (Psalm 16:11) and our duty is to come to him, seeking this pleasure.